-When Misconduct occurs, members shall report it in conformance with JHPD Directive #350, Complaints Against Police Personnel.
-When Misconduct is prevented, there is no reporting requirement (because there is no misconduct to report), however, members - with the consent of the intervened-upon - may report a successful intervention.
+When misconduct occurs, members shall report it in conformance with JHPD Directive #350, Complaints Against Police Personnel.
+When misconduct is prevented, there is no reporting requirement (because there is no misconduct to report); however, members-with the consent of the intervened upon-may report a successful intervention.

-A. Members shall:
+A. Members shall do the following:

-- Take a preventive approach, whenever possible, if observing behavior that suggests that another member is about to engage in unethical or inappropriate behavior.
-Examine the circumstances surrounding the incident to determine the appropriate form of Intervention. - Intervene verbally or physically, depending on the circumstances. - Take an active approach to intervene to stop any unethical behavior or misconduct when such conduct is being committed by another member. - If verbal interventions are not sufficient to stop the act, come between the offending member and the other individual involved when it is safe and feasible while preserving officer safety (e.g., maintaining tactical advantage over a suspect). - If the other member is receptive to the intervention, and the unethical conduct is avoided, members may proceed with their duties.
+- Take a preventive approach, whenever possible, if they observe behavior that suggests that another member is about to engage in unethical or inappropriate behavior.
+Examine the circumstances surrounding the incident to determine the appropriate form of intervention. - Intervene verbally or physically, depending on the circumstances.

+- Take an active approach to intervene to stop any unethical behavior or misconduct when such conduct is being committed by another member. - If verbal interventions are not sufficient to stop the act, come between the offending member and the other individual involved when it is safe and feasible while preserving officer safety (e.g., maintaining tactical advantage over a suspect). - If the other member is receptive to the intervention, and unethical conduct is avoided, members may proceed with their duties.
 If no misconduct occurs, there is no reporting requirement. - If the other member is not receptive to the intervention and misconduct occurs, members shall immediately contact a supervisor to respond to the scene and ensure that their body-worn camera is activated.

-B. Supervisors shall:
+B. Supervisors shall do the following:

-- If appropriate, consider making a recommendation to the Chief of Police that the member who intervened receives an award for their actions. - If misconduct occurs, supervisors shall report it as soon as practical in conformance with JHPD Directive #350, Complaints Against Police Personnel.
+- If appropriate, consider making a recommendation to the Chief of Police that the member who intervened receive an award for their actions. - If misconduct occurs, supervisors shall report it as soon as practical in conformance with JHPD Directive #350, Complaints Against Police Personnel.

-C. Commanders, Deputy Chiefs, and the Chief of Police shall:
+C. Commanders, Deputy Chiefs, and the Chief of Police shall do the following:

-- Consider attempts to intervene or the reception of intervention as mitigating factors in disciplinary decisions resulting from misconduct investigations as appropriate. - Ensure any act of retaliation against a member related to an intervention effort is referred to the Public Safety Accountability Unit (PSAU) for investigation.
+- Consider attempts to intervene or the reception of intervention as mitigating factors in disciplinary decisions resulting from misconduct investigations as appropriate. - Ensure any act of retaliation against a member related to an intervention effort is referred to the Public Safety Accountability Unit (PSAU) for investigation. - Create and maintain a work environment that ensures a culture of active bystandership and in which intervention is pursued when appropriate.